 Cornwall Fire and Rescue Service issue bonfire warning appeal

-Cornwall Fire and Rescue Service are asking people to contact them with details of any planned bonfires after a series of false alarm calls.
+CORNWALL Fire and Rescue Service is asking people to report planned bonfires after a series of false alarm calls.

-Over the last few days there have been 20 unnecessary fire engine deployments due to 999 callers mistaking bonfires for uncontrolled fires.
+Over the past few days there have been 20 call-outs where callers mistook bonfires for uncontrolled fires.

 Mark Blatchford, from the service's prevention group, said: "We would never discourage the public from making a call to the emergency services if they are concerned about a potentially hazardous fire.